modm-ext/CrashCatcher-partial/README.md

 - `CrashDebug/README.creole`
 - `CrashDebug/bins/`

-More paths may be added in the future.

-This repository is updated monthly by TravisCI.
+This repository is updated periodically by GitHub Actions.

 ## Licenses